scottishgovernment/resources.mygov.scot/content-standards/digital-first-service-standard.md

 ## Useful resources
 Digital First Service Standard and assessment guidance

 Speaking with a content designer who has been through an assessment could help you prepare.
-Contact (OCIO email) if you would like to do this.
+Contact [OCIO assurance](mailto:OCIOAssurance@gov.scot) if you would like to do this.